-CONTACT: Megan Gilbert, Catholic Relief Services, firstname.lastname@example.org, (443) 825-3640
+CONTACT: Brittany Wichtendahl, Catholic Relief Services, firstname.lastname@example.org, 410-951-7450

-BALTIMORE, MD – January 7, 2019 –
+BALTIMORE, MD – November 1, 2019 –

-Printed materials are available in English and Spanish, and can be ordered for a single family or in groups of 25 or more for free.
-Call 800-222-0025 or visit crsricebowl.org to place an order.
+Printed materials are available in English and Spanish, and can be ordered for groups of 25 or more for free.
+Families may also order their own individual CRS Rice Bowls.
+Call 800-222-0025 or visit crsricebowl.org/order to place an order.